dalmasiof/AngularProject/README.md

 # About:

-This project was created to put in pratice many off the modern pratics of dev in angular like Routers, observables, input and output components, sevices, modules lazy loading and etc.
+This project was created to put into practice many of the modern angular dev practices like routers, observables, Input and Output components, services, lazy loading, modules and more.

-If you s looking this tecnoogy this could be nice to get started.
-Bellow we have some Angular auto coments.
+If you are looking for this technology, this might be a good start.
+I'm trying to put in as many comments as possible to make the code as simple for newbies, like i was a while ago.

+Below we have some Angular automotive reviews.

-Check the project to see more
+Check to project to see more.

 # AngularProj